 Fancy retiring the pub habit for the weekend and heading out into the glorious landscapes God’s Own Country has to offer?
-We’ve rounded up the top, easy walks to try in Yorkshire – all providing spectacular views of the iconic Yorkshire countryside.
+We’ve rounded up the best walks in Yorkshire – all providing spectacular views of the iconic Yorkshire countryside.

 1. River Swale, Swaledale

 A 2.5-mile walk with some fantastic views, the Keld, River Swale and Swaledale Waterfalls route is a great choice for walkers looking for an easy route – however, while the walk is fairly easy, there is a slight incline to be aware of.

 The walk kicks off in Keld at the River Swale, where walkers can head to check out the East Gill Beck, before moving on to Birk Hill and the pretty waterfall at Kisdon Force and East Gill Waterfall.
-There truly is lots to take in, so a handy camera is recommended.
+There is much to take in, so a handy camera is recommended.

 Other highlights include the Pennine Bridleway, Currack Force, Keld village itself and Catrake Force.
 A great walk-in Yorkshire for water lovers!

 A personal favourite for us here at The Yorkshireman, Marsden Moor is a great option for beginners and pro walkers – with different routes for varying abilities.

 One of the more popular walks in Yorkshire offers three reservoirs to visit: Butterley reservoir, Blakeley Reservoir and Wessenden Reservoir.
 The route features mostly flat land (other than climbing up the incline through the village) and is a beautiful spot to simply take in the sights and snap some photos.